siddhartha-gadgil/DeptWeb/pros-fac.md

 (i.e., 30% of Rs.
 38,000).

 At the end of three years' service, an Assistant Professor's pay is raised to the pay grade Rs.
 37,400+9000 per month.

-## Central government pay-scales and salaries are currently in a process of revision,
-owing to which the salaries for the pay grades are expected to rise very soon.

 At the current rates of exchange, 1 US dollar = Rs.
 63.95 approximately; also 1 PPP-US dollar = Rs.
-18.19 (approximately) which is the effective value of the US dollar against the rupee adjusted for Purchasing Power Parity (source: World Development Indicators:
+18.19 (approximately) which is the _effective_ value of the US dollar against the rupee adjusted for Purchasing Power Parity (**source:** World Development Indicators:
 2016, World Bank).

+**Central government pay-scales and salaries are currently in a process of revision,** owing to which the salaries for the pay grades are expected to rise very soon.

 Interested candidates may apply by sending a curriculum vitae, list of publications along with reprints of important publications, a description of